 Centene has long believed in removing barriers that prevent our members from accessing quality healthcare, and we have a responsibility to make it simple to get well, stay well, and be well.

 The PAI's Barrier Removal Fund (BRF) invites participating providers to submit projects that focus on the removal of architectural and programmatic barriers and the purchase of medical equipment.
-The PAI has awarded more than 140 grants funded by the BRF to participating network providers, launching 108 projects to improve disability access to healthcare products and services.
+The PAI has awarded more than $1,700,000 in grants to 200 providers across 12 states, improving accessibility to over 186,000 members.

 Member Focused Health Solutions